NGallop/bioinfx_intro/README.md

 # Bioinformatics Introduction
 ## Introduction
-This repository is desinged to introduce you to many of the basic concepts involved in typical Clinical Bioinformatics project.
+This repository is designed to introduce you to many of the basic concepts involved in typical Clinical Bioinformatics project.
 The topics covered in this repository will include:
  - Git version control
  - Conda environments for managing tools used
  - Python programming